 The plaster model

-Watts first began working on Physical Energy in the early 1880s, having completed a commission for an equally large equestrian monument for the Marquis of Westminster to commemorate his ancestor, Hugh Lupus.
-This new sculpture of a horse and rider was created without specific reference to any individual.
+Watts first began working on Physical Energy in the early 1880s.
+He was inspired by the completion of a recent commission from Hugh Grosvenor, the Marquis of Westminster, to create a large equestrian monument to commemorate his Norman ancestor, Hugh Lupus.
+This new sculpture of a horse and rider was created without reference to a specific individual.

-Following Watts’s death, the model was relocated to Watts Gallery where it has been displayed in the purpose-built Sculpture Gallery since 1907.
+Following Watts’s death in 1904, the model was relocated to Watts Gallery where it has been displayed in the purpose-built Sculpture Gallery since 1907.